Dashboard v5 Coming Soon

 Executive Summary

-The Reflection Cycle is a foundational process in LYRN designed to provide long‑term coherence, identity maintenance and insight generation by allowing the system to periodically pause, review and reorganize its symbolic memory.
+The Reflection Cycle provides long‑term coherence, identity maintenance, and insight generation by allowing the system to periodically pause, review, and reorganize its symbolic memory.

 01 // Introduction